rtrppl/orgrr/readme.md

 ### orgrr-save-website

 This function saves a website as an org-file in the current org-directory (remember that the [orgrr-container-commands](#orgrr-container-commands) allow you to easily change the org-directory).
 It uses [org-web-tools](https://github.com/alphapapa/org-web-tools) and [Pandoc](https://pandoc.org/) to create these org-files.
 I use this to store primary source material (=websites) for later analysis.
-It saves the website at point if there is a URL or an org-link.
+The function saves the website at point - if there is a URL or an org-link.
 If no such link is provided, it will prompt for an URL.

 ### orgrr-show-findlike

 This function uses the command line tool [findlike](https://github.com/brunoarine/findlike) by [Bruno Arine](@brunoarine@hachyderm.io) to create a list of ten related notes in a side-window.
-Invoke the command again to close the side-window (while visiting this buffer).
+Invoke the command again to close the side-window (while visiting the "Orgrr findlike" buffer).

 ## FAQ